 I think it's devastating.

-I think there's a lot of women out there who want to tell their story, and then they realize just how hard it is.
+I think there's a lot of women out there who want to tell their story and then they realize just how hard it is.

-It's gonna be hard.
+It's going to be hard.

-It's gonna be terrible.
+It's going to be terrible.

-All right, news roundup information overload on a Monday, 800 nine-four one Sean.
+All right, news roundup information overload on a Monday, 800-941.

-It everybody's now picked up on what I've been saying is Nancy Pelosi is speaker in name only, and it was not any more you know, blatant and uh than last week because they have a caucus meeting with the Democrats, and Pelosi says, You got something to say to me, say it to my face, don't say it on Twitter.
+Everybody's now picked up on what I've been saying is Nancy Pelosi is speaker of name only, and it was not any more blatant than last week because they have a caucus meeting with the Democrats and Pelosi says, you got something to say to me, say it to my face.

-And by the way, the president even defended in that particular case Pelosi saying, Oh, she's not a racist.
+And by the way, the president even defended in that particular case, Pelosi, saying, oh, she's not a racist.

 These freshmen should be a little more respectful.

-It's like now it's now it's in perpetual motion.
+It's like now it's in perpetual motion.

 Whatever they can say is they're just saying it constantly because they don't have ideas that are going to make the country a better place.